 Biology exams will emphasize factual knowledge and assess the achievement of the Learning Outcomes.
 Multiple choice, short answer and essay questions may be used.
-Exams focus on materials presented as supplemented and amplified by the readings.

-Lecture tests are worth 60% of the overall grade, homework assignments are worth 20% of the overall grade and the comprehensive final is worth 20% of the overall grade.
-The comprehensive final is inclusive of content covered over the entire semester.
+Lab exams are worth 80% of the overall grade and assignments are worth 20% of the overall grade.
 Please realize that all make-up exams must be taken before the next scheduled exam with an excused absence.